-GOVERNMENT PROCUREMENT
+06 GOVERNMENT PROCUREMENT

-Article 14.1: Definitions
+Definitions

-For the purposes of this Chapter:

-build-operate-transfer contract and public works concession contract means a contractual arrangement the primary purpose of which is to provide for the construction or rehabilitation of physical infrastructure, plants, buildings, facilities or other government-owned works and under which, as consideration for a supplier's execution of a contractual arrangement, a procuring entity grants to the supplier, for a specified period of time, temporary ownership or a right to control and operate, and demand payment for the use of those works for the duration of the contract;

-commercial goods or services means goods or services of a type generally sold or offered for sale in the commercial marketplace to, and customarily purchased by, non-governmental buyers for non-governmental purposes;

-in writing or written means any worded or numbered expression that can be read, reproduced and may be later communicated.
-It may include electronically transmitted and stored information;

-limited tendering means a procurement method whereby the procuring entity contacts a supplier or suppliers of its choice;

-multi-use list means a list of suppliers that a procuring entity has determined satisfy the conditions for participation in that list and that the procuring entity intends to use more than once;

-notice of intended procurement means a notice published by a procuring entity inviting interested suppliers to submit a request for participation, a tender or both;

-offset means any condition or undertaking that requires the use of domestic content, a domestic supplier, the licensing of technology, technology transfer, investment, countertrade or similar action to encourage local development or to improve a Party's balance of payments accounts;
+- 1. For the purposes of this Chapter: - (a) "build-operate-transfer contract and public works concession contract" means a contractual arrangement the primary purpose of which is to provide for the construction or rehabilitation of physical infrastructure, plants, buildings, facilities or other government-owned works and under which, as consideration for a supplier's execution of a contractual arrangement, a procuring entity grants to the supplier, for a specified period of time, temporary ownership or a right to control and operate, and demand payment for the use of those works for the duration of the contract; - (b) "commercial goods or services" means goods or services of a type generally sold or offered for sale in the commercial marketplace to, and customarily purchased by, non-governmental buyers for non-governmental purposes; - (c) "enterprise" means any entity constituted or organised under applicable law, whether or not for profit, and whether privately or governmentally owned or controlled, including any corporation, trust, partnership, sole proprietorship, joint venture, association or similar organisation; - (d) "in writing or written" means any worded or numbered expression that can be read, reproduced and may be later communicated.
+It may include electronically transmitted and stored information; - (e) "limited tendering" means a procurement method whereby the procuring entity contacts a supplier or suppliers of its choice; - (f) "measure" includes any law, regulation, procedure, requirement or practice: - (g) "multi-use list" means a list of suppliers that a procuring entity has determined satisfy the conditions for participation in that list, and that the procuring entity intends to use more than once; - (h) "notice of intended procurement" means a notice published by a procuring entity inviting interested suppliers to submit a request for participation, a tender or both; - (i) "offset" means any condition or undertaking that requires the use of domestic content, a domestic supplier, the licensing of technology, technology transfer, investment, counter-trade or similar action to

-open tendering means a procurement method whereby all interested suppliers may submit a tender;

-procuring entity means an entity listed in Annex 14-A;

-publish means to disseminate information through paper or electronic means that is distributed widely and is readily accessible to the general public;

-qualified supplier means a supplier that a procuring entity recognises as having satisfied the conditions for participation;

-selective tendering means a procurement method whereby the procuring entity invites only qualified suppliers to submit a tender;

-services include construction services, unless otherwise specified;

-supplier means a person or group of persons that provides or could provide a good or service to a procuring entity; and technical specification means a tendering requirement that:

-- (a) sets out the characteristics of: - (i) goods to be procured, including quality, performance, safety and dimensions, or the processes and methods for their production; or - (ii) services to be procured, or the processes or methods for their provision, including any applicable administrative provisions; or - (b) addresses terminology, symbols, packaging, marking or labelling requirements, as they apply to a good or service.
+- encourage local development or to improve a Party's balance of payments accounts; - (j) "open tendering" means a procurement method whereby all interested suppliers may submit a tender; - (k) "person" means a natural person or an enterprise; - (l) "procuring entity" means an entity listed in Annex 3; - (m) "publish" means to disseminate information through paper or electronic means that is distributed widely and is readily accessible to the general public; - (n) "qualified supplier" means a supplier that a procuring entity recognises as having satisfied the conditions for participation; - (o) "selective tendering" means a procurement method whereby the procuring entity invites only qualified suppliers to submit a tender; - (p) "services" includes construction services, unless otherwise specified; - (q) "SME" means a small and medium-sized enterprise, including a microsized enterprise; - (r) "supplier" means a person or group of persons that provides or could provide a good or service to a procuring entity; and - (s) "technical specification" means a tendering requirement that: - (i) sets out the characteristics of: - (A) goods to be procured, including quality, performance, safety and dimensions, or the processes and methods for their production; or - (B) services to be procured, or the processes or methods for their provision, including any applicable administrative provisions; or - (ii) addresses terminology, symbols, packaging, marking or labelling requirements, as they apply to a good or service.

-Article 14.2: Scope
+Scope